ChinmayPimpalkhare/CS224W_GraphML_Project_ARC/docs/TRAINING_GUIDE.md

 ## What a Successful Execution Looks Like

-1.  **Initial Checks Pass**: You will see green "✅" checkmarks as the script verifies that the data and graph files exist.
+1.  **Initial Checks Pass**: You will see checkmarks as the script verifies that the data and graph files exist.
 2.  **Training Starts**: You will see the model architecture, optimizer, and scheduler details printed, followed by the training progress for each epoch.
     ```
     ================================================================================